engrshuvodas/Fake-Hacked-Popup/README.md

 <h3>🧠 What is This?</h3>
 <p>
-  This is a <strong>fun VBScript prank</strong> that creates an infinite loop of pop-up message boxes saying:
+  <strong>FakeHackedPopup</strong> is a fun little VBScript prank that creates an <code>infinite loop</code> of message boxes saying: <br>
-  <code>"Your System was Hacked!"</code> 😈
+  <code>"Your System was Hacked!"</code> 😈 <br>
+  It looks scary, but it's totally harmless.
+Just made for fun or to spook your friends!
 </p>

 <h3>💡 How It Works</h3>